rajivtuli2512/ai-semantic-kernel/Instructions/Labs/03-create-plugins.md

     **Python**
     ```python
+    # Create a plugin function with kernel function attributes
     @kernel_function(description="Searches for available flights based on the destination and departure date in the format YYYY-MM-DD")
     def search_flights(self, destination, departure_date):
         # Filter flights based on destination